Texas Sea Grant – Community Engaged Internship (TXSG-CEI)

 Program Overview

 The goal of the Community Engaged Internship Program is to broaden the reach of participation in coastal and marine professions by providing training and mentorship to undergraduate students.
 Texas Sea Grant welcomes all fields of study.
-Program goals are to seek applicants of diversity, equity and inclusion for those who may be underserved and/or underrepresented.
-The National Sea Grant Program’s DEI Vision is a future where all communities that Sea Grant serves, can equitably participate in and benefit from an environmentally sound and socially responsible local economy.

 How to Apply